antonbabenko/terraform-best-practices/naming.md

 3. Omit `type = "map"` declaration if there is `default = {}` also.
 4. Use plural form in name of variables of type `list`  and `map`.
 5. When defining variables order the keys: `description` , `type`, `default` .
-6. Always include `decription` for all variables even if you think it is obvious.
+6. Always include `description` for all variables even if you think it is obvious.

 ## Outputs